Newgen Cited as a 'Strong Performer' for Content Platforms by an Independent Research Firm

 The report evaluates Newgen and 13 other vendors based on strategy, market presence, and current offering

-LONDON, June 16, 2021 /PRNewswire/ -- Newgen Software, a global provider of digital transformation platform, is pleased to announce that it has been positioned as a 'Strong Performer' in The Forrester Wave: Content Platforms, Q2 2021, authored by Cheryl McKinnon et al.
+SYDNEY, June 21, 2021 /PRNewswire/ -- Newgen Software, a global provider of digital transformation platform, is pleased to announce that it has been positioned as a 'Strong Performer' in The Forrester Wave: Content Platforms, Q2 2021, authored by Cheryl McKinnon et al.

 The Forrester Wave evaluated Newgen's OmniDocs Contextual Content Services Platform and 13 other top content platform providers based on 25 criteria grouped into three categories: current offering, strategy, and market presence.
 In the evaluation, Newgen scored 4.06 in the "Current Offering" category and received the highest possible scores in the criteria of metadata, search, intelligent content services, app design/development tools, lifecycle management, and execution roadmap.